rvrsh3ll/MalDoc-Embedded-EXE-Bin-/README.md

 The "Original.docm" contains a macro that when the "Enable Content" button is pressed, displays a message box that reads "Did you really run this Word document LMAO!".
 The VBA utilizes the technique I have talked about.

-One good girl is worth a thousand bitches -Kanye West
+"One good girl is worth a thousand bitches" -Kanye West